xnull-eu/xnull-cleanup-tool/README.md

 1. Clone this repository
 2. Open `XNullCleanup.sln` in Visual Studio
 3. Restore NuGet packages (automatic in VS 2022)
+4. **Important**: Add a valid .ico file named "cleanup.ico" to the Resources directory (see Resources/README.txt for details)
-4. Set build configuration to Release for distribution
+5. Set build configuration to Release for distribution
-5. Build the solution (Ctrl+Shift+B)
+6. Build the solution (Ctrl+Shift+B)
-6. Add the required cleanup.ico file to the Resources directory
 7. The executable will be in `bin\Release\net6.0-windows\`

+### Icon Setup for Developers
+When building from source, the application requires a custom icon file:
+- Place a .ico file named "cleanup.ico" in the Resources folder
+- The icon should be at least 32x32 pixels in size
+- You can convert PNG/JPG images to ICO format using online converters
+- This is only required when building from source - the installer version includes the icon

 ### Project Structure
 ```